 7) Give four names for the place of the righteous dead?

-8) List four nations that ruled over Israel in order.
+8) List four nations that ruled over Israel, in order.

 9) List the four ages that make up the 7000 year plan of God.

-10) What festival is Azazel associated with?
+10) Who is Azazel and what festival is Azazel associated with?

 11) What festival is the betrothal of Israel associated with?

-12) List five synonyms for YHVH.
+12) List five titles for Yehovah.

 13) What day is Haggai 1.1 referring to and what begins on that day?

 14) What month is being referred to in Neh 7.73?